mcgooz/SousChef/README.md

 - `autoCropArea: 1` defined the initial crop area as 100%
 - `responsive: true` ensured that the cropper would resize responsively

-The cropper overaly is contained within a Bootstrap modal, allowing users to preview and fine-tune images before submitting, which seemed to be a great option with regard to UX.
+The cropper overlay is contained within a Bootstrap modal, allowing users to preview and fine-tune images before submitting, which seemed to be a great option with regard to UX.

 To save the image, either as a preview in the form field to later be submitted, or directly via AJAX, I needed to explore the process of converting the cropped image, creating a preview, and also replacing the initial input with the cropped version so that only this version would be saved to the database.
 Fortunately, most of this, including `toBlob`, was helpfully outlined in the docs for cropper.js here: https://github.com/fengyuanchen/cropperjs/blob/v1/README.md#methods, under `getCroppedCanvas`.